This is the ultimate guide to the top trusted bitcoin investment sites in 2020.

 In this chapter, I’ll cover the risk involved in bitcoin investment.

-First, you’ll learn why it is essential to do your homework before making a bitcoin investment.
+First, you’ll learn why it is essential to do your homework before making an investment in bitcoin.

-Crypto experts say making a tiny allocation toward bitcoin doesn’t absolve investors of the need to do their homework before buying.
+Crypto experts say making a tiny allocation toward bitcoin or other digital currencies doesn’t absolve investors of the need to do their homework before buying or investing in cryptocurrency.

 You should learn more about digital assets, as well as the underlying blockchain technology first.

-“Don’t consider investing unless you understand the technology,” said Edelman.
+“Don’t consider investing in bitcoin unless you understand the technology,” said Edelman.
 “Otherwise, you’re not investing; you’re spending.”

 Investors hoping to jump into the crypto pool should approach it with a long-term mentality and prepare to ride out volatile times – including the chance of a 100% loss from that digital currency, he said.